grecosalvatore/nlpguard/README.md

 classification accuracy.
 It does so by means of three components:
 * **Explainer**: detects the most important words used by the classifier to make predictions;
 * **Identifier**: detects which of these words are protected attributes;
-* **Moderator**: re-trains the classifier to minimize the learning on protected words.
+* **Moderator**: produces a mitigated training dataset that can be used to re-train the classifier to minimize the learning on protected words.

 ## 1) Explainer
 The explainer component leverages XAI techniques to extract the list of most important words used by the model for predictions on the unlabeled corpus.